jeaye/blog.jeaye.com/_posts/2017-01-03-real-artists-ship.md

 without saying.
 Is your new-user experience poor because of your degrading performance?
 Can you address this without systemic changes?
 Is your poor developer tooling hurting the productivity of your devs and significantly increasing your iteration time?
-Is is troubling to on-board new devs, given the poor documentation and [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of your proprietary tech?
+Is it troubling to on-board new devs, given the poor documentation and [bus factor](https://en.wikipedia.org/wiki/Bus_factor) of your proprietary tech?